crazychenz/vinnie.work/website/static/misc/android-notes/5-sniffing-app-net-traffic.md

 ### Starting Proxy And Packet Capture

 Assuming that everything is still on track, we now can start our `mitmproxy` service.
 The next set of commands have a lot going on.
 We're going to use `sudo` to start the proxy so that it has access to the required Linux capabilities to do what it needs to do.
-We'll also be injecting our current environment (via `-E`) the run with standard `root` paths appended.
+We'll also be injecting our current environment (via `-E`) into the run with standard `root` paths appended.
 We add our own environment because if you are using the `env.sh`, `mitmproxy` runs from the user's Python virtual environment.
 Switching to root would cause that to become inaccessible without the `-E`.
 Finally, we've added SSLKEYLOGFILE environment variable to our run.
 Setting this variable causes `mitmproxy` to dump all of the TLS secrets between itself and the client connections.
 The output of the file pointed to by SSLKEYLOGFILE is critical for the decryption of the packet capture:

 **Start Proxy**: